NoiseStudio/docs/GitWorkflow.md

 > A one-sentence commit message cannot end with a period,
 > but a multi-sentence commit message must end with a period.

-Commits must be in the imperative present tense and must describe changes that where made in precise and at the same time short form.
+Commits must be named in the imperative present tense and must describe changes that where made in precise and at the same time short form.

 ## Workflow
 * You cannot commit directly to production branches such as `master`, `dev` or `release`.
 To make changes to the production branch, you create a `pull request`, which is then assessed and approved by another developer with the appropriate permissions.<br>